Metaplay logo

 The Funding Landscape for Games Remains Tight, but Selective Investment Is Still Happening

 Despite some optimistic headlines, the broader funding environment for content, especially games, is not significantly improving.
 Capital is still scarce, and most investors remain cautious.
+"But funding hasn't disappeared," Oliver notes.
+"It's just become a lot more selective."

-“But funding hasn’t disappeared,” Oliver says.
-“It’s just become a lot more selective.”
 That means templated, derivative pitches are struggling, while bold, standout ideas still find support, albeit in smaller, more deliberate ways.

 Teams are increasingly forced to get scrappy in the early stages, combining grants, partnerships, and early community traction to gain momentum.
-“You’re seeing solo devs and micro studios breaking through,” Oliver notes.
-“Balatro, Grow a Garden on Roblox: these weren’t high-budget projects.
-They were different enough to cut through the noise.”
+"You're seeing solo devs and micro studios breaking through," Oliver observes.
+"Balatro, Grow a Garden on Roblox: these weren't high-budget projects.
+They were different enough to cut through the noise."

 The Future of Game Development Is Leaner, Smarter, and More Focused